 To be honest I did not think that I would be and the fact that I find a 12+ game safer than a 7+ game shows that while age ratings are a guiding factor as are review sites for parents (such as Common Sense Media: Age-Based Media Reviews for Families) its down to you as an individual to decide what is appropriate for your family.

-Also its great fun to play games with them, I did play Roblox with them and I intent on trying Fortnite with them as well.
+Also its great fun to play games with them, I did play Roblox with them and I intend on trying Fortnite with them as well.

 I did have a proud parent moment when my youngest said that he found some people in his Roblox friend list that he did not recognise (probably because they have changed their name) so he unfriended them as he did not know them in the real world.